 Where the amount of the Title III offering, together with all other Title III offerings of the same Block Developer within the last 12 months, is:

 $107,000 or less

 More than $107,000.01 but not more than $535,000

-Which types of securities that may be offered on Buy The Block and what risks come with them?
+Which types of securities may be offered on Buy The Block, and what risks come with them?

-In exchange for investment by a BlockVestor, a Block Developer may provide debt, equity, or some combination of the two (most commonly referred to a convertible debt which may convert to equity upon certain events).
-Each type of security has distinct features and each carries its own set of particular risks:
+In exchange for investment by a BlockVestor, a Block Developer may provide debt, equity, or some combination of the two (most referred to as a convertible debt, which may convert to equity upon certain events).
+Each type of security has distinct features, and each carries its own set of risks:

-An offering where equity is provided involves giving BlockVestors a direct ownership interest in the Block Developer such as stock in a corporation, membership interest in a limited liability company, limited partnership interest in a limited partnership, or other forms of ownership interest in an entity.
-Equity holders are generally entitled to profits of the Block Developer and may have certain voting rights which allow BlockVestors to help decide decisions made by the Block Developer.
+An offering where equity is provided involves giving BlockVestors a direct ownership interest in the Block Developer, such as stock in a corporation, membership interest in a limited liability company, limited partnership interest in a limited partnership, or other forms of ownership interest in an entity.
+Equity holders are entitled to profits of the Block Developer and may have certain voting rights that allow BlockVestors to help decide decisions made by the Block Developer.

 A debt offering involves the BlockVestors loaning money to a Block Developer.
-Mechanically, a BlockVestor loans the money and in return receive what is known of as a “note.”
+Mechanically, a BlockVestor loans the money and, in return, receive what is known as a “note.”
 A “note” is a common term used in the lending industry and will generally entitle the “noteholder” to future interest and principal payments from the Block Developer.
 These payments can be payable in installments, monthly, quarterly, or annually.
 Alternatively, they can be paid as a lump sum with the principal due on the maturity date.
-BlockVestors become creditors of the Block Developer and typically have no voting or management rights.
-Which means that the BlockVestor may not have any power to affect the decisions made by the Block Developer.
+BlockVestors become creditors of the Block Developer and typically have no voting or management rights, which means that the BlockVestor may not have any power to affect the decisions made by the Block Developer.

 What are the risks associated with investing in securities offered and sold on Buy the Block’s site?